ludocode/mpack/README.md

 The MPack code is small enough to be embedded directly into your codebase.
 The easiest way to use it is to download the [amalgamation package](https://github.com/ludocode/mpack/releases) and insert the source files directly into your project.
 Copy `mpack.h` and `mpack.c` into to your codebase, and copy `mpack-config.h.sample` as `mpack-config.h`.
 You can use the defaults or edit it if you'd like to customize the MPack featureset.

-MPack is written in the portable intersection of C99 and C++.
-In other words, it's written in C99, but if you are stuck using a certain popular compiler from a certain unpopular vendor that refuses to support C99, you can compile it as C++ instead.

 ## Build Status

 MPack is beta software under development.